engie-group/shaystack/docs/index.md

 <!--TOC-->

-Shift-for-Haystack is a set of APgitI to implement the [Haystack project specification](https://project-haystack.org/).
+Shift-for-Haystack is a set of API to implement the [Haystack project specification](https://project-haystack.org/).
 It's compatible with modern Python with typing, Flask server in data center, Edge (Raspberry?) or in AWS Lambda function.

+Clic to see a demo.
 [![Shift-4-haystack demo](http://img.youtube.com/vi/5DBcHUlwv4g/0.jpg)](http://www.youtube.com/watch?v=5DBcHUlwv4g "Shift-4-Haystack demo")

 # Quick link